Fund for National Projects

 The Fund for National Projects supports projects that:

-- Strengthen the national infrastructure of the professional nonprofit dance, jazz, presenting and/or theatre fields; or
+- Strengthen the national infrastructure of the professional nonprofit dance, jazz, presenting and/or theater fields; or

-- Improve conditions for the national community of performing artists in professional nonprofit dance, jazz and theatre.
+- Improve conditions for the national community of performing artists in professional nonprofit dance, jazz and theater.

-in 2015, the Fund will award a total of up to $1.1 million in new grants to support key national projects in the professional nonprofit dance, jazz, presenting and/or theatre fields.
+The Fund will award a total of up to $1 million in grants each year to support key national projects in the professional nonprofit dance, jazz, presenting and/or theater fields.
 Grants range from $60,000 to $200,000 and cannot exceed 50 percent of a project's total cost.
-An additional $230,000 will be given to previous Fund for National Projects grantees in the Fund for National Projects Phase II Program.
+In general, grant periods will be limited to a maximum of two years, although applicants may request longer support in extraordinary circumstances.
+Additional funds will be given to previous Fund for National Projects grantees in the Fund for National Projects Phase II Program.

 National projects engage a broad national constituency, occur once (or periodically) rather than annually, and have the potential to significantly impact a field.

-Organizations are encouraged to submit letters of inquiry for projects that strengthen the national infrastructure of the professional nonprofit dance, jazz, presenting and/or theatre fields, or that improve conditions for the national community of performing artists in dance, jazz and theatre, such as:
+Organizations are encouraged to submit letters of inquiry for projects that strengthen the national infrastructure of the professional nonprofit dance, jazz, presenting and/or theater fields, or that improve conditions for the national community of performing artists in dance, jazz and theater, such as:

 - Research projects assessing the national health of professional nonprofit arts groups or of individual professional artists;